 The material of your blade has a direct impact on your client's experience.
 One of the biggest complaints about steel blades is how hot they can get during a long haircut.
 Ceramic blades solve this problem by generating about 75% less heat.
 This means no more uncomfortable hot metal on your client's skin, which is a game-changer for fades and close cuts.
 Another major plus is that ceramic blades are rust-proof.
 Unlike steel, they don't react with water or oxygen, so you never have to worry about rust or corrosion affecting hygiene or performance.
 This makes them a reliable choice for any busy barbershop environment.

-Ceramic vs. Steel: The Quick Breakdown
+Ceramic vs. Steel: The Head-to-Head Comparison

 So, let's put it all together.
 Ceramic blades stay sharper for longer and run significantly cooler than their steel counterparts.
 This translates to smoother cuts and happier clients.
 However, there is a trade-off to consider.
 Because ceramic is so hard, it's also more brittle.
 A good drop on a hard floor could chip or break a ceramic blade, whereas a steel blade would likely survive the fall.
 The good news is that with many Andis and Wahl models, you can often just replace the small ceramic cutting blade instead of the entire unit, which helps manage repair costs.